tueimage/essential-skills/numpy-scipy-matplotlib.md

 print(matrix[1:])  # prints elements starting from index 1 (i.e. array([[4, 5, 6], [7, 8, 9]]))
 ```

-In the `matrix[0]` example, you obtain a new array, that you can index again, e.g.
+In the `matrix[0]` example, you obtain a new array, that you can index again, e.g.:

 ```python
 print(matrix[0][1])  # prints the second element of the first element (array([2, 3])[1], i.e. 3)
 ```

-You can write this more cleanly as
+You can write this more cleanly as:

 ```python
 print(matrix[0, 1])
 ```

 Of course you can also slice an array in this way.
 If you want to get all elements
-along a certain axis, you can use `:` as an index, for example
+along a certain axis, you can use `:` as an index, for example,

 ```python
 print(matrix[:, 1])